 - any visa letters sent and received (if relevant to the complaint)

-- any correspondence between you and the institution which relates to this complaint (this should include documentary evidence that the College’s own complaints procedure has been used and exhausted)
+- any correspondence between you and the institution which relates to this complaint (this should include documentary evidence that the provider’s own complaints procedure has been used and exhausted)

-- the institution’s terms and conditions and/or refund policy, if you have access to this
+- the provider’s terms and conditions and/or refund policy, if you have access to this

 - Any other relevant documentary evidence